-A statement of grounds, stating in detail your reasons for the protest, is also sent by you to the Tax Commissioner.
+A statement of grounds, stating in detail your reasons for the protest, is also sent by you to the Office of State Tax Commissioner.
 The statement of grounds may be filed up to 90 days after the Notice of Determination.
-If the Tax Commissioner believes the statement of grounds is incomplete, the Tax Commissioner must provide you with an opportunity to perfect your statement.
+If the Office of State Tax Commissioner believes the statement of grounds is incomplete, the Office of State Tax Commissioner must provide you with an opportunity to perfect your statement.

-Tax Commissioner's Response
+Office of State Tax Commissioner's Response

-The Tax Commissioner must, within 90 days, provide to you a detailed response to your statement of grounds.
-If you wish further explanation, the Tax Commissioner must provide clarification.
+The Office of State Tax Commissioner must, within 90 days, provide to you a detailed response to your statement of grounds.
+If you wish further explanation, the Office of State Tax Commissioner must provide clarification.